 As an OT, I love that the game works on visual scanning skills.
 Each turn you need to look for where to place your piece in relation to the other pieces.
-It also develops motor control by requiring you to place the tiles and has the added component of the color and shape matching.
+It also develops motor control by requiring you to place the tiles and has the added component of color and shape matching.
 As a bonus, it requires no reading and can be played with a wide range of ages.

 This is one of the few games that my husband and I could play with kids ranging from a kindergarten-age pre-reader to teenager and all enjoy.
 The game can be played with as few as 2 and as many players as you have, which is nice for our family of 5.

-The puzzle aspect of the game allows for adults to look for complex plays that set up the possibility of making a higher score, so it stays interesting for us too.
-My husband’s competitive nature means that he likes keeping score with this game.
+The puzzle aspect of the game allows adults to look for complex plays that set up the possibility of making a higher score, so it stays interesting for us too.
+My husband’s competitive nature means that he likes keeping score in this game.
 However, if you are playing with younger children, keeping score is optional.

 This 2 player game is a great first strategy game that requires players to get three in a row, like in tic-tac-toe, but has a few twists.
 Moving pieces and jumping on top of the other player’s markers makes the game much more interesting.

-From an OT perspective, I like the different sized pieces for fine motor control.
+From an OT perspective, I like the different-sized pieces for fine motor control.
 The simple style of the game and the fact that it can be played quickly, also make it a winner.
 Children need to learn to both win and lose graciously, and this game takes little enough time that your child can experience both in less time than some other games take to set up.
-The game also requires visual scanning and problem solving as players work out where or how to move to block their opponent and be the first to get three in a row.
+The game also requires visual scanning and problem-solving as players work out where or how to move to block their opponent and be the first to get three in a row.